florian-beetz/bachelor-thesis/thesis.md

 As mentioned in [@sec:j9_adv], split packages were already a problem before Java 9.
-If this were allowed, a class with the same name could be defined in both modules and it would become unclear from which module the class should be loaded [@Mac2017].
+If these were allowed, a class with the same name could be defined in both modules and it would become unclear from which module the class should be loaded [@Mac2017].